MaxDude132/RogueORM/README.md

  3. Add support for basic SQLite operation: SELECT, INSERT, UPDATE, DELETE.
 Status: Done
  4. Add support for Foreign Keys.
 Status: Done
  5. Add support for ManyToMany relationships using a joining table.
 Status: Done
- 6. Add support for relation lookup using a similar method to Django's, with __ being put between field names.
-Status: Not started
+ 6. Add a migration system.
+Status: Started in PR #11
- 7. Add a migration system.
+ 7. Add support for relation lookup using a similar method to Django's, with __ being put between field names.
 Status: Not started
  8. Add support for JOIN, UNION and GROUP BY, with an interface to build them.
 Status: Not started
  9. Add logic for batch fetching in loops.
 Status: Not started
  10. Add logic for select_related.
 By design, prefetch_related will never be part of this ORM, preferring a 'fetch in batch when needed' approach.
 Status: Not started